Princess Cruises News Center

 Q: What would your reaction have been if someone told you 40 years ago what Princess is like today?

 I wouldn't have been surprised at all.
 I think that I saw it there.
 I knew we could use a lot of ships.
 The length of time it would take to build the ships and to set the itineraries was going to take time, we knew that.
-But they were coming along very rapidly, ships of 600, 800, 900, then 1,200, 2,500 and now we have 3,000 passengers.
+But they were coming along very rapidly, ships of 600, 800, 900, then 1,200, 2,500 and now we have 3,000 guests.
 We could see that people wanted to cruise, I knew the demand would be there and I knew that you could put on the ships everything that anybody would want for a nice vacation.

 Q: What are your feelings when you see the ships today?

 There's a tremendous amount of pride, seeing those ships come in.
 A lot of sweat and tears went into each one of them.
 I was always very glad and very proud for the people that worked at Princess.
 I think every one of them did a wonderful job.

 Q: Do you miss the cruise business?
 Do you still cruise for vacation?

 Sure, I miss every bit of it.
 I enjoyed every minute, and cruising has been good to us.
 We still cruise a couple times a year.
 Vacation wise, I think it's the most outstanding vacation there is.